jackmarsh/Microservices-CW/README.md

 * The Roster MongoDB service is a container that holds the roster database.
 * Drivers are stored in here after joining with their username and rate.

+## Curl Commands to interact with back end

 Driver – Register
 ```